buhfur/ConfigFiles/notes/linux.md

     ```

-> Create this unit alongside the existing service unit in the same directory
+- Configure unit to run command when stopping / exiting
+    ```bash

+    ExecStop=/path/to/command
+    ```

+> Note: Put this snippet under the "Service" section

 - Creating service files that involve X org server
     ```bash